IGS/portal_client/README.md

 This should generate a shell script called “ascp-commands.sh” that you can inspect and then run.
 By default it will download everything into the current directory, but using the same directory structure that’s present on the server.
-Some additional guidance on setting ascp parameters can be found here:
+Some additional guidance on obtaining the ascp executable and tuning its command-line options can be found here:

 <http://ihmpdcc.org/resources/aspera.php>